Mantyi-Studio/funlutab/docs_2.1.1.md

 ### Returns:
 1. table - overlay result

+## Proxy
+Creates a proxy for `table`
+### Params:
+1. table: table - table create a Proxy for
+2. index?: table|fun(table: table, key: any): any - The 'index' field in the metatable.
+If param is nil, field is `table`.
+3. new_index?: boolean|table|fun(table: table, key: any, value: any) - The 'newindex' field in the metatable.
+If param is true, field is missing.
+If param is false or nil, field is default error.
+4. meta?: any - The 'metatable' field in the metatable.
+If param is true, field is missing.
+If param is false or nil, field is default string.
+### Returns:
+1. table - proxy for `table`

 ## shift
 Changes indexes of every value of `table` by `distance`
 ### Params: